Wiltshire Business and Sports Gala Dinner raises more than £45,000 for local sports stars

 So far, 51 elite athletes and 46 young sports stars have benefitted from the Funding Future Olympians and Paralympians Foundation.

-For more information about the Wiltshire Business and Sports Gala Dinner and how to get involved in the foundation, people should visit our website.
+For more information about the Wiltshire Business and Sports Gala Dinner and how to get involved in the foundation, people should visit our Wiltshire business and sports gala dinner web page.